-The four Florida designated hope operators are: Democracy Prep Public Schools, Inc., IDEA Public Schools, KIPP New Jersey, and Somerset Academy, Inc. At this time, Somerset Academy, Inc. operates Schools of Hope in Jefferson county; KIPP-NJ and IDEA have submitted notices of intent to open Schools of Hope in Miami-Dade and Hillsborough counties.
+The five Florida-designated hope operators: Democracy Prep Public Schools, Inc., IDEA Public Schools, KIPP New Jersey, Somerset Academy, Inc. and Mater Academy, Inc. At this time, Somerset Academy, Inc. operates Schools of Hope in Jefferson County; KIPP-NJ operates KIPP Miami; and IDEA will open two schools in Hillsborough County in fall 2021, as well as an additional three schools in Tampa and in Jacksonville in fall 2022.

 Between 2017 and 2019, the Florida Legislature has appropriated \$320 million to the Schools of Hope program.
 To date, the Department has obligated approximately \$290 million of that total appropriation.
-In addition to the \$53 million the Department directed to school district turnaround efforts, the funding available to Schools of Hope has obligated grant funds to the following efforts to support high-quality and high-performing charter school networks in Florida:
+In addition to the \$53 million the Department directed to school district turnaround efforts, the funding available to Schools of Hope has obligated grant funds to the following efforts to support high-quality and high-performing charter school networks in Florida (unless otherwise noted, the project period for each of the school networks below runs through 2024:

-- \$89.5 million over the next five years to IDEA Public Schools; - \$34.4 million over the next five years to KIPP Miami - \$13 million over the next to Somerset Jefferson County
+- \$89.5 million to IDEA Public Schools:

+- \$34.4 million to KIPP Miami

+- \$13 million to Somerset Jefferson County (project period ends in 2022)

 Also, \$100 million has been obligated to the Schools of Hope Revolving Loan Fund to help Hope operators to meet building construction needs and pay for expenses related to the start-up of a high-quality charter school.
-On September 18, 2020, the Department directed approximately \$8 million from that Loan Fund for the first sale of property to IDEA Public Schools in Tampa.
+Since the fall of 2020, the Department has directed \$24,463,779 from that Loan Fund to IDEA Public Schools for their properties in Tampa and in Jacksonville.